wp-plugins/fcchat/readme.txt

 = 3.5.0.1 =
 Adds a "Contacts" button to the toolbar, which replaces the old "Friends" button.
 The contacts panel now consists of both the friends list, and a new feature - "Recent Conversations".

+= 3.5.0.3 =
+A bug was fixed that was causing the improper display of the login box

 == Upgrade Notice ==